jiaaro/jiaaro/_posts/2014-09-26-social-skills-and-education.md

 I'll cut to the chase.
 Teaching communication skills is not a very good idea for a startup.

 This isn't news.
 I said it in the last post too.
 Communication skills are valuable, but capturing that value is difficult.
 Education startups aren't debuting to multi-billion dollar IPOs.
-Not Learn-to-code startups.
+Not [Learn-to-code startups][kahn academy].
 Not Learn-to-write startups.
 Not learn-a-new-language startups.
 Not even learn-to-make-friends or learn-to-influence-people startups.

 People just don't value education in that way.
 Universities have managed to jack up the price, but even *they* focus on prestige, job prospects, facilities, and connections.